Alfred Ndengane

-Bulelani Alfred Ndengane (born 19 January 1987) is a South African professional soccer player who plays as a defender for Maritzburg United.
+Bulelani Alfred Ndengane (born 19 January 1987) is a South African professional soccer player who last played as a defender for Maritzburg United.

 Early and personal life

 Ndengane was born in Cape Town.

 Career

 Ndengane started his career at Hanover Park, and had spells at FC Cape Town and Bloemfontein Celtic, leaving the latter in 2018, before joining Orlando Pirates in January 2019.
 He was released by Orlando Pirates in October 2020.